antoinech13/Steroid/README.md

   **Description:** <a name="datastruct-fit-description"></a>

-  this structure is dedicated to manage fit images. a lot of methods are also done to manage operation on images
+  This structure is dedicated to managing FIT images, and numerous methods are implemented to handle various operations on images.

   **Constructor:** <a name="datastruct-fit-constructor"></a>

   ***Fit(path, dark = 0, flat = 1, bias = 0, darkExp = None, exposurKey = None):***

-  -  path: (STRING) path of the image in the user's system
+  -  `path`: (STRING) Path of the image in the user's system
-  -  dark: (NUMPY.ARRAY) master dark
+  -  `dark`: (NUMPY.ARRAY) Master dark
-  -  flat: (NUMPY.ARRAY) master flat
+  -  `flat`: (NUMPY.ARRAY) Master flat
-  -  bias: (NUMPY.ARRAY) master bias
+  -  `bias`: (NUMPY.ARRAY) Master bias
-  -  darkExp: (FLOAT) exposure of dark images
+  -  `darkExp`: (FLOAT) Exposure of dark images
-  -  exposurKey: (STRIGN) the key in the header where exposure is store
+  -  `exposureKey`: (STRING) The key in the header where exposure is stored

   **Methods** <a name="datastruct-fit-methods"></a>

   ***getHDU(i = 0):***

-  -  description: get HDU of the image i
+  -  Description: Get HDU of the image.
-  -  input: (INT) idx of the HDU to get
+  -  Input: (INT) Index of the HDU to get.
-  -  return: (astropy.io.fits.hdu.image.PrimaryHDU)
+  -  Return: (astropy.io.fits.hdu.image.PrimaryHDU)

   ***getInfo():***

-  -  description: print information of the image
+  -  Description: Print information of the image.

   ***getHeader(HDU = 0):***

-  -  description: get the header of the HDU
+  -  Description: Get the header of the HDU.
-  -  input: (INT) DHU index
+  -  Input: (INT) HDU index.
-  -  return: (astropy.io.fits.header.Header)
+  -  Return: (astropy.io.fits.header.Header)

   ***getExposure(self, key, HDU = 0):***

-  -  description: get the exposure
+  -  Description: Get the exposure.
-  -  input: (STRING) key in the header corresponding to the exposure, (INT) index of the HDU of interest
+  -  Input: (STRING) Key in the header corresponding to the exposure, (INT) Index of the HDU of interest.
-  -  output: (FLOAT)
+  -  Output: (FLOAT)

   ***getTime(key, forma, HDU = 0):***

-  -  description: get the time from the header
+  -   Description: Get the time from the header.
-  -  input: (STRING) key in the header corresponding to the time, (STING) forma of thet time store in the header, (INT) index of the HDU of interest
+  -   Input: (STRING) Key in the header corresponding to the time, (STRING) Format of the time stored in the header, (INT) Index of the HDU of interest.
-  -  output: (FLOAT)
+  -   Output: (FLOAT)

   ***getData(idx_HDU = 0):***

-  -  description: get the image data as a matrice
+  -  Description: Get the image data as a matrix.
-  -  input: (INT) idx of HDU of interest
+  -  Input: (INT) Index of the HDU of interest.
-  -  output: (NUMPY.ARRAY) matrice of the image
+  -  Output: (NUMPY.ARRAY) Matrix of the image.

   ***getReducedData(HDU = 0):***

-  -  description: get the reduced image data as a matrice
+  -  Description: Get the reduced image data as a matrix.
-  -  input: (INT) idx of HDU of interest
+  -  Input: (INT) Index of the HDU of interest.
-  -  output: (NUMPY.ARRAY) matrice of the reduced image
+  -  Output: (NUMPY.ARRAY) Matrix of the reduced image.

   ***getCenter(idx_HDU = 0):***

-  -  description: return the center of the image
+  -  Description: Return the center of the image.
-  -  input: (INT) idx of the HDU of interest
+  -  Input: (INT) Index of the HDU of interest.
-  -  output: (TUPLE)
+  -  Output: (TUPLE)

   ***getShape(idx_HDU = 0):***

-  -  description: get the shape of the image
+  -  Description: Get the shape of the image.
-  -  input: (INT) idx of the HDu of interest
+  -  Input: (INT) Index of the HDU of interest.
-  -  output: (numpy.ndarray)
+  -  Output: (numpy.ndarray)

   ***getTresh(reduced = False, display = False):***

-  -  description: method to automaticly determine the best treshold value to binarize the image
+  -  Description: Method to automatically determine the best threshold value to binarize the image.
-  -  input: (BOOLEAN) if set to true will evaluate treshold on reduced frame, (BOOLEAN) if set to true, will plot informations to help to debug
+  -  Input: (BOOLEAN) If set to true, will evaluate threshold on reduced frame.
+(BOOLEAN) If set to true, will plot information to help debug.
-  -  output: (FLOAT) treshold value
+  -  Output: (FLOAT) Threshold value.

   ***findStars(tresh = None, onReduced = False):***

-  -  description: find all object (not only stars) present on frames
+  -  Description: Find all objects (not only stars) present on frames.
-  -  input: (float) treshold value.
-If set to None, will be set to 1.5*median, (BOOLEAN) if set to true will find object on reduced frame
+  -  Input: (FLOAT) Threshold value.
+If set to None, will be set to 1.5 times the median.
+(BOOLEAN) If set to true, will find objects on reduced frame.
-  -  output: (NUMPY.ARRAY) x,y coordinates of object center in the frame
+  -  Output: (NUMPY.ARRAY) x, y coordinates of object centers in the frame.

   ***histogram(idx_HDU = 0):***

-  -  description: compute histogram of the HDU of interest
+  -  Description: Compute histogram of the HDU of interest.
-  -  input: (INT) idx of HDU of interest
+  -  Input: (INT) Index of the HDU of interest.
-  -  output: (TUPLE(NUMPY.ARRAY, NUMPY.ARRAY)) the first array correspond to the histogram and the second to the bin_edges (see https://numpy.org/doc/stable/reference/generated/numpy.histogram.html).
+  -  Output: (TUPLE(NUMPY.ARRAY, NUMPY.ARRAY)) The first array corresponds to the histogram, and the second to the bin_edges (see [numpy.histogram](https://numpy.org/doc/stable/reference/generated/numpy.histogram.html)).

   ***reducedHistogram(idx_HDU = 0):***

-  -  description: compute histogram of the HDU of interest on reduced frame
+  -  Description: Compute histogram of the HDU of interest on the reduced frame.
-  -  input: (INT) idx of HDU of interest
+  -  Input: (INT) Index of the HDU of interest.
-  -  output: (TUPLE(NUMPY.ARRAY, NUMPY.ARRAY)) the first array correspond to the histogram and the second to the bin_edges (see https://numpy.org/doc/stable/reference/generated/numpy.histogram.html).
+  -  Output: (TUPLE(NUMPY.ARRAY, NUMPY.ARRAY)) The first array corresponds to the histogram, and the second to the bin_edges (see [numpy.histogram](https://numpy.org/doc/stable/reference/generated/numpy.histogram.html)).

 </details>